HeberPaim/HeberPaim/README.md

 - 📈 I’m currently working on [**Finanqi**](https://github.com/HeberPaim/Finanqi)

-- 🌱 I’m currently learning how to use Laravel and Svelte.
+- 🌱 Currently learning how to use Laravel and Svelte.

-- 🐱 I mostly use my earnings to entertain my cats
+- 🐱 I mainly use my earnings to entertain my cats

 <br/>